mariusvrstr/Python-SCD-ETL/README.md

 - [X] Add Data Access with SQLAlchemy & SQLLite
 - [X] Read excel data into a batched staging
 - [X] Archive file when completed
+- [X] Block processing of files that was already processed

 ### Do Nex
 - [ ] Add SCD Type 2 for MasterRecord insert latest